top of page

 (L) Garulfo.
 Het monster met de kristallen ogen by Maïorana, (R) monster Grendel in the movie Beowulf

 We briefly mentioned him already, the third ‘spear-wolf’ we come across is Gerulf II, grandson of Gerulf the Elder.
 He's known from contemporary texts too, and also a Frisian 'national' for certain.
 In the year 885, Gerulf II is connected to the events that led to the assassination of Danish warlord Godfrid the Sea-King.
 Under authority of the Franks, Viking Godfrid ruled over West Frisia.
 Hence Godfrid's other title: duke of Frisia.
-This part of Frisia consisted of the Central Netherlands, including emporium Dorestat, and the coastal regions Holland and Zeeland.
+This part of Frisia consisted of the Central Netherlands, including emporium Dorestat, and the coastal regions of Holland and Zeeland.
 All part of the Frankish kingdom.
 During the whole affair, Gerulf II, and his brother(?)
 Gardulf, negotiated as comitus Fresonum ‘counts of Frisia’ on behalf of Godfrid with the Frankish side.
 After Godfrid the Sea-King had been murdered, his remaining Viking army was defeated by a combined Saxon and Frisian army.

 Besides the already mentioned Frisian names Audulf, Æniwulufu, Gárulf, and Gerulf, we found a couple more early-medieval wolf personal names, namely Erulf, Hildulf, Geldulf, Redulf, Rothulf, Wulfbold, Wulfheard, and Wulfnoth.
 The most interesting one of them is that of Wulfheard Friesa 'Wulfheard the Frisian'.
 He, together with at least two other Frisians, commandeered man-o-wars of the English naval fleet of King Ælfred the Great of the West-Saxons, combating Danish raiders on the English south coast in the year 897.
 The battle and his name are documented in the ninth-century Anglo-Saxon Chronicle.
-More about these early 'naval officers' read our post ♪ They want you as a new recruit ♪.
+More about these early 'naval officers' read our blog post ♪ They want you as a new recruit ♪.

 Another intriguing piece of Frisian history concerning the wolf can be found in the early-medieval text Lex Frisionum.
 This book with the laws of Frisia was written at the end of the eighth century and contains, among other, the tariffs to be paid when someone killed someone else's dog.
 Five types of dogs were distinguished in the text.
 Two of them related to wolves, namely: qui lupum occidere solet ('that can kill a wolf'), and qui lacerare lupum, et non occidere solet ('that can wound a wolf but not kill it').
 So, wolves roamed in Frisia even in the Early Middle Ages, preying on livestock, and there were special dog breeds protecting it.